Distributionally Robust Regret Optimal Control Under Moment-Based Ambiguity Sets: Introduction

-\textbf{Paper Organization:} The remainder of the paper is organized as follows.
+\textbf{Paper Organization:} The rest of the paper is organized as follows.
 Sec. \ref{sec:formulation} formulates the distributionally robust regret optimal control problem.
 Sec. \ref{sec:reformulation} provides an equivalent reformulation for this problem as a finite-dimensional convex program.
-Sec. \ref{sec:opt_methods} presents a dual projected subgradient algorithm to efficiently solve this class of problems.
+Sec. \ref{sec:opt_methods} presents a projected subgradient algorithm to efficiently solve this class of problems.
 Sec. \ref{sec:experiments} provides numerical experiments.
 Sec.~\ref{sec:conclusion} concludes the paper.
-The appendices contain supplementary material, including omitted proofs (App. \ref{sec:proofs}), SDP reformulation details (App. \ref{sec:sdp}), implementation details of the proposed algorithm (App. \ref{sec:algo_details}), and additional numerical experiments (App. \ref{sec:additional_exp}).
+The supplementary material contains omitted proofs (App. \ref{sec:proofs}), SDP reformulation details (App. \ref{sec:sdp}), implementation details of the proposed algorithm (App. \ref{sec:algo_details}), and additional numerical experiments (App.~\ref{sec:additional_exp}).